Hadi2102060/AcademicNotes/Software_3rd/Accounting02/accounting_theory.md

 **Statement of Changes in Equity**: Shows changes in the owner's equity or shareholders' equity over time, including investments and retained earnings.<br>

-# "share holders of a public limited company are external users  of Accounting information", Do you agree? why?   in easy word and short?
+# "share holders of a public limited company are external users  of Accounting information", Do you agree? why?

 ## Answer:
 Yes, I agree.